atulp4/Crypto-Currency-Analysis/README.md

 # Crypto-Currency-Analysis

 ## Bitcoin Technical Analysis
 This project performs basic technical analysis on Bitcoin price data to identify potential long or short trade opportunities.
+It was undertaken as an UPWORK freelance consulting project.

 ## Data
 The data used is 1-minute candlestick data for Bitcoin (BTC/USDT) from Binance exchange.
 The raw CSV data is preprocessed to convert columns to appropriate datatypes and set the 'date' column as the index.